-Atrioventricular blocks (AV) are conduction delays or a complete block of impulses from the atria into the ventricles.
-AV block may be due to increased vagal tone that may be elicited during sleep, athletic training, pain or stimulation of the carotid sinus.
+AV blocks are conduction delays or a complete block of impulses from the atria into the ventricles.
+AV block may be due to increased vagal tone that may be elicited during sleep, athletic training, pain, or stimulation of the carotid sinus.
 Damage of the conduction system secondary to hereditary fibrosis or sclerosis of the cardiac skeleton are known as idiopathic progressive cardiac conduction disease.
-Ischemic heart disease causes 40% of AV blocks.1 AV blocks are also seen in cardiomyopathies, myocarditis, congenital heart diseases and familial diseases.
+Ischemic heart disease causes 40% of AV blocks.6 AV blocks are also seen in cardiomyopathies, myocarditis, congenital heart diseases, and familial diseases.
 A plasma potassium concentration above 6.3 mEq/L may also cause AV block.
-They may be iatrogenic, from medications such as Verapamil, Diltiazem, Amiodarone and Adenosine, or from cardiac surgeries and catheter ablations for arrhythmias.
+They may be iatrogenic, from medications such as Verapamil, Diltiazem, Amiodarone, and Adenosine, or from cardiac surgeries and catheter ablations for arrhythmias.

-AV blocks are further classified according to the degree of blockage and include first degree AV block, second degree AV block and third degree AV block.
-We discuss each of these arrhythmias in this article.
+AV blocks are further classified according to the degree of blockage and include first degree AV block, second degree AV block, and third-degree AV block.

 The Mobitz type II AV block is secondary to a disease involving the His-Purkinje system, in which there is a failure to conduct impulses from the atria into the ventricles.
 A block occurs after the AV node within the bundle of His, or within both bundle branches.
-The His-Purkinje system is an all-or-none conduction system, therefore in Mobitz type II there are no changes in the PR interval, even after the non-conducted P wave.
-Because of this, Mobitz type 2 has a higher risk of complete heart block compared to Mobitz type I.
+The His-Purkinje system is an all-or-none conduction system; therefore, in Mobitz type II, there are no changes in the PR interval, even after the non-conducted P wave.
+Because of this, Mobitz type II has a higher risk of complete heart block compared to Mobitz type I.

-A complete failure of the AV node to conduct any impulses from the atria to the ventricles is the main feature of third degree AV block.
-There is AV dissociation and escape rhythms that may be junctional or ventricular that represent perfusing rhythms.
-This is due to AV nodal disease or a disease involving the His-Purkinje system caused by coronary artery disease, enhanced vagal tone, a congenital disorder, underlying structural heart disease such as myocardial infarction, hypertrophy, inflammation or infiltration, Lyme disease, post-cardiac surgery, cardiomyopathies, rheumatologic diseases, autoimmune diseases, amyloidosis, sarcoidosis or muscular dystrophy.
-At any time the patient may suffer ventricular standstill that may result in sudden cardiac death.
-It is necessary for the patient to have a pacemaker inserted.
+A complete failure of the AV node to conduct any impulses from the atria to the ventricles is the main feature of third-degree atrioventricular block.
+There is AV dissociation and escape rhythms that may be junctional or ventricular, which represent perfusing rhythms.
+This is due to AV nodal disease or a disease involving the His-Purkinje system caused by coronary artery disease, enhanced vagal tone, a congenital disorder, underlying structural heart disease such as myocardial infarction, hypertrophy, inflammation or infiltration, Lyme disease, post-cardiac surgery, cardiomyopathies, rheumatologic diseases, autoimmune diseases, amyloidosis, sarcoidosis, or muscular dystrophy.
+At any time, the patient may suffer ventricular standstill that may result in sudden cardiac death.
+Pacemaker insertion is necessary to provide needed perfusion.